RDWV/rdwv-docs/guides/server-management-settings.md

 It will start the update process.
 During it your instance might be unavailable, and the page won't automatically reload after the update.

-The update process will upgrade the cloned `bitcart-docker` repository, upgrade the docker-compose generator image, generate new configuration file from saved settings (from `.env` file), upgrade all the used docker images, recreate the modified containers and clean up the now unused images
+The update process will upgrade the cloned `RedWaves-docker` repository, upgrade the docker-compose generator image, generate new configuration file from saved settings (from `.env` file), upgrade all the used docker images, recreate the modified containers and clean up the now unused images

 ### Restart the server